+This course will no longer be available after summer 2025.
 In this course students study various topics including basic measure of central tendency and variability, frequency distributions, probability, the binomial distribution, the normal distribution, sampling of distributions, estimation of parameters, confidence levels and hypothesis testing, non-parametric tests, simple regression and correlation analysis.
-Prerequisites: Satisfactory placement test scores as defined by the mathematics faculty or successful completion of the course: MATH145M or MATH145XM with a grade of "C" or better, placement or permission from the Mathematics Program Coordinator, the Department Chair, or a full time mathematics faculty member.
+Prerequisites:Satisfactory placement test scores as defined by the mathematics faculty or successful completion of the course: MATH145M with a grade of "C" or better, satisfactory placement test scores, or permission from the Mathematics Program Coordinator, the Department Chair, or a full time mathematics faculty member.